AnaisAguiar1/Eutech/task_2/README.md

 **Once port 3306 has been enabled on the UFW, external clients should be able to connect to the MySQL database server on that port**.
 It is important to note that by allowing traffic on a port, you are opening the door to potential security threats, so it is important to ensure that other appropriate security measures are in place to protect the MySQL database server.

-We were able to connect to the mysql database remotely, for this **we need to know the IP address of the server and the password**, without these two requirements we could not connect.
+We were able to connect to the mysql database remotely.
+To do so, **we need to know the IP address of the server and the password**.
+Without these two requirements we could not connect.

 <br>